kristapsdz/acme-client/README.md

 [letskencrypt.1](http://kristaps.bsd.lv/letskencrypt/letskencrypt.1.html)
 for complete documentation and functionality.

-This repository is for the [OpenBSD](http://www.openbsd.org) version.
-For the portable version (Mac OS X, Linux, etc.) see [letskencrypt-portable](letskencrypt-portable).
+This repository is for the [OpenBSD](http://www.openbsd.org) version and requires OpenBSD 5.9 or greater.
+For the portable version (Mac OS X, Linux, older OpenBSD) see [letskencrypt-portable](letskencrypt-portable).

 It supports the following operations: